 Maximizing guaranteed income sources (such as Social Security and annuities), having sustainable savings withdrawal rates automated, and having professionals in place to assist are other ways.

-I wrote another article and estate planning and having all your final documents in place, especially your will (and trust if you need one), and also what I call a “final letter.”
+I wrote a couple of other articles about estate planning and having all your final documents in place, especially your will (and trust if you need one), and also what I call a "final letter."

 Loving them with a "final letter"

 I want to inject another "loving toward your widow or widower" gesture into this conversation: the "final letter."
 I have written about this previously in an article titled "Estate Planning and Your Will."
 I described it this way: